Get Help Today(877) 648-4288

 Obviously, as with any Hallucinogen, DMT can cause vivid hallucinations.
 People who have reported their experience with the drug have spoken of sights, sounds, tastes, smells, and actual physical feelings, as if they have literally been pulled from where they were to somewhere entirely new.
 These hallucinations frequently involve altered environments and body and spatial distortions.
 Naturally, this can be an overwhelming, terrifying experience for some.
 That is what makes this drug so dangerous, especially when mixed with Stimulants like Cocaine or Methamphetamines that could turn someone violent.
 Other side effects that come with DMT are:

 DMT, like LSD and Psilocybin Mushrooms, is a Hallucinogen that produces its effects through the serotonin receptors.
 This is possible, much like how Opioids work, because the chemical structure of Dimethyltryptamine is similar to that of serotonin.
 There is speculation that the body actually releases traces of it in near-death experiences.

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 What Is Ayahuasca?

-Ayahuasca is a tea made from any of the several plants that naturally contain DMT.
-Customarily made by indigenous South American peoples, mainly from the Amazon region, as part of a traditional healing and religious purposes.
-Today, many people outside of South America have adopted the use of Ayahuasca for the same means, generally as a way of self-realization.
+Ayahuasca is a tea made from plants that naturally contain DMT.
+It’s customarily made by indigenous South American peoples, mainly from the Amazon region, for traditional healing and religious purposes.
+Today, many people outside of South America have adopted the use of Ayahuasca for the same means, generally as a method of self-realization.